ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/index.md

 At the end of this class, students should be able to:

+1. Understand tradeoffs in wireless protocol design and how those tradeoffs influence suitability for application goals.
 1. Make or support communication technology design decisions with respect to application requirements, device capabilities, and infrastructure requirements.
 1. Explain the basic operating principles and performance of:
     - Bluetooth Low Energy
     - 802.15.4 and Thread
+    - WiFi
     - LoRa
     - Basic Cellular Data
-1. Explain what "star", "mesh", and "cell" mean in wireless networking, and how topology influences system design and performance.
+1. Explain what "{B,P,L,W}AN", "star", "mesh", and "cell" mean in wireless networking, and how topology influences system design and performance.
 1. Estimate performance—in throughput, latency, energy use, and reliability—given technical information on a wireless technology.
 1. Demonstrate basic self-sufficiency in the compilation, loading, and testing of previously-unseen software on previously-unseen hardware platforms.
+    - TODO: Course design Q: How to satisfy this goal with group labs?
+Maybe pre-lab / homework can help here?

 ---